JJTR-Arcy/Ramos_Jared_ShoppingCartActivity/README.md

 - I finally did it, i completed the code ToT
 - after rechecking with the requirements, my code has succesfully followed the requirements to a T.
 - Will add the flowchart and upload the code soon.

+April 16, 2026, Thursday - 5:49am | Finally done.
+- Added flow chart
+- Double checked completed code to the requirements
+- Added AI usage report.
+- Hopefully i pass <3 Goodnight.

+AI Usage Report: C# Shopping Cart
+AI Tool Used: Gemini
+Primary Use Case: Debugging Assistance, Syntax Troubleshooting, and Conceptual Reinforcement

+During the development of this shopping cart console application, I utilized AI strictly as an interactive debugger and "rubber duck" to help me talk through my logic.
+I wrote the core object-oriented structures, the mathematical formulas, and the foundational game-loop myself.

+I consulted the AI for guidance on the following specific roadblocks:

+Array Indexing Logic: I used the AI to help me conceptualize why my user input ID needed a - 1 offset to correctly match the 0-indexed shopMenu array.

+Volatile Memory & Object Updates: I asked the AI for clarification on how C# handles RAM versus persistent storage to ensure I was updating the remainingStock of my Product class correctly without accidentally creating new objects.

+Loop Control & Scope: I used the AI to troubleshoot an infinite loop trap I accidentally created, which helped me understand exactly where to place my break; condition and checkout math outside of the while (true) loop.

+Conclusion:
+The AI did not write the final implementation or the logic for this project.
+Instead, it guided me toward the source of my syntax errors and logic traps, allowing me to manually fix the code, test it, and deepen my actual understanding of C# mechanics.